Where did you complete your undergraduate degree?

 Who is your favorite instructor and why?

-Dr. Spencer Lake.
+Spencer Lake, associate professor of mechanical engineering & materials science.
 I took Elasticity with him my second semester, and I really enjoyed that class.
-He was clear and concise when going over material, always available for questions from students, provided many in-class exercises so that we could practice the material, and he was fair with work and grading requirements.
+He was clear and concise when going over the material, always available for questions from students, provided many in-class exercises so that we could practice the material, and he was fair with work and grading requirements.

 What advice would you give to a new student?